What Makes a Good Highchair?

 Hint: It's Not How Easy It Is to Clean!

 What should come first?
-How supported your child is in their seat.
+How supported they are in their seat.

 The Importance of Proper Support for Self-Feeding